kaizimm99/Albion-Associate-Discord-Bot/README.md

 - at least 10 deaths during the battle

 ## Who will be eligable for associate rank?
 Every sunday at 20:05UTC the credits are evaluatet and a list is created.
-Any player that participated at a pvp event (note the parameters) on **2 or more days** during the **last 7 days**, he will be market as eligable for attendance/associate role.
+Any player that participated in a pvp event (note the parameters) on **2 or more days** during the **last 7 days** will be market as eligable for attendance/associate role.
 Once the list is evaluated on sunday 22:05 UTC, a list of players that should be granted the associate role is sent as a discord message.
 All existing credits will be removed/reset for the following week.

-##Commands
+## Commands
 -!getassociates (get the current list of associates)

 ## Steps to get the bot running: